 - When your child reaches a new stage in his growth, or experiences a new and unfamiliar situation, reading to your child about a story relevant to his new experience can relieve his anxiety and help him cope.
 For example, if your child is stressed about his first day in school, or about moving to a new location, you can read a book to him that shows that these should not be painful experiences.

 - Your child learns early that reading is fun and not a chore.
 When your child grows up, you will not be stressed about getting him to read, as reading has become, for him, a pleasurable habit.
+Reading to your child influences him to be a lifetime reader – and reading has so many benefits!

 Here are some tips to remember on reading to your kid so he will grow up a reader: